theoboldalex/theoboldalex.github.io/content/posts/no_you_dont_need_multi_cursors.md

     56789,
     328,
     9,
-    673456, -- you will need to remocve the trailing comma )
+    673456, -- you will need to remove the trailing comma )
 ```